jbanquo/chaturbate-downloader-v2/README.md

 A chaturbate stream downloader using [streamlink](https://github.com/streamlink/streamlink).

 # Usage
 Make sure you have [streamlink](https://github.com/streamlink/streamlink) installed, and the binary is available from the system path available.
 Download/compile chaturbate-downloader and run the binary.
-You can now add models to download (or their URL - only for `chaturbate.com`) to the text box at the bottom, and when they are online they will be downloaded.
+You can now add models to download (or their URL - only for `chaturbate.com` and its sub-domains) to the text box at the bottom, and when they are online they will be downloaded.

 # Features
 * Loads pre-configured models list (place their names in a file called `models.txt` in the same folder as  the chaturbate-downloader binary)